 Ensuring your privacy and security of your account and personal information is a top priority.
 No member information is accessible to the public through the web server.
-FCU’s Online Banking requires both your correct User ID and Password to access account information.
+FCU’s Online Banking requires both your correct username and password to access account information.

 Remember to log-off at the end of each Online Banking session.
 We recommend clearing your cache and history files after you’ve logged off.

 For more information, please read our security page for a more in-depth description of our security features.

 I am receiving a message that says, “The Page Cannot Be Displayed,” or that it is currently unavailable.
 Why is this happening?

 Each user session is limited to 20 minutes to prevent unauthorized users from accessing your account.
 After 20 minutes, Online Banking ends your session.
 If you try to continue working, this is the message you will receive.
 You will still be able to see the last Online Banking screen you were on because each page, as it is displayed, is copied to your computer’s hard drive.
 This is true of any web page you visit, and serves to shorten the loading time on return visits to the site.